×

 When we asked people living in Sanremo about club and activities where newcomers can meet others, they responded:

 "Sanremo, is a vibrant city that offers a variety of clubs and activities for expats.
 Many expats join local sports clubs, such as tennis, golf, or sailing clubs, which are great places to meet locals and other expats alike.
 There are also language exchange groups where expats can practice their Italian and help locals with English or other languages.
 Cultural clubs are also popular, such as cooking, wine tasting, or art clubs, where expats can learn about Italian culture and traditions.
 Some expats also participate in local volunteer organizations, which is a great way to give back to the community and meet people.
 In addition to joining clubs and activities, expats often meet people through their work or their children's schools.
 Many expats also find social events, such as local festivals, concerts, or farmers markets, to be great places to meet people.
 Another popular way for expats to meet people in Sanremo is through online platforms and social media groups.
 There are several online communities and forums where expats can connect, share advice, and plan meetups.
 Lastly, simply exploring the city, visiting local cafes, restaurants, and shops, is another great way to meet people.
-Italians are generally very friendly and welcoming, so don't hesitate to strike up a conversation," commented one expat who made the move to Sanremo.
+Italians are generally very friendly and welcoming, so don't hesitate to strike up a conversation," said one expat who made the move to Sanremo.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.